bioperl/bioperl.github.io/howtos/Bioperl_Objects.md

 ### SeqWithQuality

-SeqWithQuality objects are used to describe sequences with very specific annotations - that is, base quality annotations.
+[Bio::Seq::SeqWithQuality](http://metacpan.org/pod/Bio::Seq::SeqWithQuality) objects are used to describe sequences with very specific annotations - that is, base quality annotations.
 Base quality information is important for documenting the reliability of base calls, typically made by sequencing machines.
 The quality data is contained within a [Bio::Seq::PrimaryQual](http://metacpan.org/pod/Bio%3A%3ASeq%3A%3APrimaryQual) object.

 A SeqWithQuality object is created automatically when phred output, a \*phd file, is read by SeqIO, e.g.